 - Meal planning doesn’t hаvе to include extravagant оr elaborate meals.
 Just ѕtiсk tо foods that уоu lоvе and your family enjoys.
-There аrе tons of еаѕу rесiреѕ that уоu саn find online or there are meal planning sites like xxxxx that can help.
+There аrе tons of еаѕу rесiреѕ that уоu саn find online or there are meal planning sites like eMeals that can help.

 Bonus Meal Planning Tips

-- For paper recipes, a simple, three-holed binder with some plastic sleeve inserts are great for organizing recipe cards, meals pulled from magazines or printed online recipes.
+- For paper recipes, a simple, three-holed binder with some plastic sleeve inserts is great for organizing recipe cards, meals pulled from magazines or printed online recipes.
 Use bright colored tabs to flag favorite recipes.

 - If you prefer a digital method for meal planning, create a sub-calendar for your meal plan in Google, Outlook or your calendar app of choice and share it with family members so everyone knows the plan.

-- Keep a well stocked pantry.
+- Keep a well-stocked pantry.
 Cooking is a lot easier if you have all your ingredients on hand.
 Here’s a list of pantry essentials that guarantees you have what you need to cook up delicious meals.

 Mapping Out Your Meal Plan